TABLE OF CONTENTS

 - energises the body

 - provides a nice lead-in to other backbends

 - is an excellent practice for balance

 Camatkarasana teaches you to let go, to be open, to expand, and at the same time encourages you to feel yourself grounded and connected to the Earth.

 How to Get Your Wild Thing On

-Begin in Down Dog, start to open through the hips by lifting one leg high into a Down Dog split, find your balance in this pose then bend the knee of the lifted leg so that toes are pointing to the opposite side.
+- Find your balance in this pose, and then bend the knee of the lifted leg so that toes are pointing to the opposite side of the room.

-(Please Note; Avoid practicing this pose if you have carpal tunnel syndrome or rotator cuff injuries, if in doubt always seek guidance from your yoga teacher.)
+(*Please note: Avoid practicing camatkarasana if you have carpal tunnel syndrome or rotator cuff injuries.
+When in doubt, always seek guidance from your experienced yoga teacher)

 Give it a go and share your experience!
 Did you come up against some resistance to start with or was it love at first flip for you?